the100rabh/Barcamp-Bangalore-Android-App/README.md

 Go ahead do it.

-* Search and replace BCB12 and BCB with your tag.
+* Search and replace BCB and BCB with your tag.
 * Also replace the link to get the xml from barcampbangalore's website to your own.
 * Change the notification message location from barcampbangalore twitter stream to your own
 * Change the venue to your own.